May 17, 2026

 Georgia Senate Study Committee on DOC Facilities final report noting 12% increase in violent population since 2012 reforms report

-U.S. Department of Justice investigation into Georgia prison conditions investigation
+U.S. Department of Justice finds Georgia Department of Corrections operating at critical staffing levels with unsafe conditions investigation

 October 1, 2024